oficsu/clc/README.md

 Supported Compilers
 -------------------

-he code is known to work on the following compilers:
+The code is known to work on the following compilers:

-- clang 3.9 (or later)
+- Clang 3.4.1 (or later)
-- GCC 7.1 (or later)
+- GCC 4.7.1 (or later)
+- MSVC v19.14 (or later, or maybe earlier)
+- ICC 18.0 (or later)

 **Development Status:** This code is not stable or well-tested.
 No promise is made about support or long-term stability.
 This code *will* evolve without regard to backwards compatibility.